swiftlang/swift-evolution/proposals/nnnn-closure-isolation-control.md

 An isolated parameter in a capture list must be of actor type, or conform to or imply an actor, potentially optional, and there can only be one isolated parameter captured, following the same rules described in [SE-0313](0313-actor-isolation-control.md#actor-isolated-parameters) for actor-isolated parameters.

-Opting out of `@inheritsIsolation` can be achieved by explicitly annotating the closure argument as `nonisolated`.
+Opting out of `@inheritsIsolation` can be achieved by explicitly annotating the closure argument as `@nonisolated`.

 `@_inheritActorContext` is currently used by the `Task` initializer in the standard library which should be updated to use `@inheritsIsolation` instead.